If you like loading your baked potatoes will all kinds of delicious ingredients, then you’ll love this Crock Pot Loaded Baked Potato Soup recipe!

 ‘Tis the soup season!
-I have been wanting to make a meal like this for a very long time and it was finally “weather appropriate”.
+I have been wanting to make a meal like this for a very long time and it was finally “weather appropriate” to make this Crock Pot Loaded Baked Potato Soup.
 With the cold days of winter coming in, what better meal than a warm bowl of potato soup?
 Here is a simple recipe on how to make it homemade, and trust me, you will not be disappointed.

 While looking up different recipes, I realized they are all a little bit different.
 I noticed that while the main ingredients were the same, different people added different things for the flavor!
-So from a few different recipes, plus some ideas of my own, here is my spin on Potato Soup !
+So from a few different recipes, plus some ideas of my own, here is my spin on Crock Pot Loaded Baked Potato Soup !

 This soup is totally complete with meat and vegetables.
 You can leave out the bacon (as garnish and in the soup itself), but I found it gave it SO much flavor!
 This can most definitely be a meal in itself or will make a delicious and elegant starter course for a formal dinner!
 The recipe makes a TON and leftovers are magnificent.